aboerzel/Behavioral-Cloning/README.md

 * If steering angle is less than -`STEERING_THRESHOLD` then I use the center image and the right image.
  The steering angle for the right image is corrected by subtracting `STEERING_CORRECTION` from it.

-The `STEERING THRESHOLD` was determined by evaluating the histogram.
+The `STEERING THRESHOLD` was determined by evaluating the steering distribution histogram.

 The `STEERING_CORRECTION` value was determined by a lot of trial and error.